Teaching Linguistics

 Associate Editors for Teaching Linguistics

-For more information about submitting to Teaching Linguistics, contact the section Associate Editors Kazuko Hiramatsu & Michal Temkin Martinez.
+For more information about submitting to Teaching Linguistics, contact the section Associate Editors Catherine Anderson and Michal Temkin Martinez.
 You may also find the Associate Editors’ note on Publishing in the Teaching Linguistics section of Language useful.